CarlosMatheus/PyginWeb/README.md

 Now you are free to test the webapp by opening 127.0.0.1:8000 on your browser!

+## Notes about documentation and contributing

+If any substantial change is made, please, help out with the documentation using the [wiki](https://github.com/CarlosMatheus/Balance/wiki).

 ## About

 This project aims to make the process of game development using python easier.
-To understand a little bit more about how the code is structured visit the wiki.
+To understand a little bit more about how the code is structured visit the [wiki](https://github.com/CarlosMatheus/Engine/wiki).

 ## Authors